 - Your air conditioner is under 10 years old.
 If your air conditioner is newer, it’s wisest to repair it.

-Air Conditioner Cost
+General Estimate of Air Conditioner Cost

-The majority of homeowners spend around $4,631 on a new air conditioner, based on national averages compiled by HomeGuide.
+Many homeowners spend around $4,631 on a new air conditioner, according to national averages compiled by HomeGuide.
 Air conditioner cost averages often range from $3,350 to $5,912, but your exact cost {might|could|may] vary.

-- The size you need.
+- The size your space needs.

 Air Conditioner Size